vklap/go_ddd/README.md

 	u.email = value
 }

-// The below line ensures at compile time that User adheres to the go_ddd.Entity interface var _ go_ddd.Entity = (*User)(nil)
+// The below line ensures at compile time that User adheres to the ddd.Entity interface var _ go_ddd.Entity = (*User)(nil)
 ```